 All of these initial disclosures should be seasonably revised and/or supplemented as the case progresses.

 After these initial disclosures, the parties and I would have a second conference call to firm up the overall schedule and to look for opportunities for stipulation and/or summary disposition.

 In aid of this effort, I likely would question the parties about their specific factual contentions and how they intend to prove them, as recommended in section 11.33 of the Manual for Complex Litigation, published by the U.S. Federal Judicial Center (cites).

-(a) At the first scheduling call, I typically outline some less-expensive alternative discovery methods that the parties could consider.
+(a) Arbitration rules often do not contemplate that the parties will engage in litigation-type discovery.
+At the first scheduling call, I typically outline some less-expensive alternative discovery methods that the parties could consider.

 (b) As a general rule, the costly, “let’s allow counsel to look under every rock” approach to discovery should not be used in arbitration unless expressly authorized by the agreed arbitration rules or expressly agreed to by the parties.

 (c) If targeted discovery requests are permitted, they should preferably be turned around quickly, e.g., in five to ten business days if possible.